wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

   notify: restart nginx
 ```

-notify clauses above specify a handler, we need to add it in its own file
+notify clauses above specify a handler, we need to add it in its own file:
 ```yaml
 cat handlers/main.yml
 ---